Diffusion Parameters of Flows in Stable Multi-class Queueing Networks: The Diffusion Parameters

-Lemmas~\ref{lem:1}--\ref{lem:4} below summarize straight forward algebraic manipulations of the network equations.
-These then lead to a simple diffusion limit that follows from Donsker's theorem (see \cite{bookChenYao2001}, Ch.
-5-7 or \cite{Glynn0518} for background).
+Lemmas~\ref{lem:1}--\ref{lem:4} below summarize straight forward algebraic manipulations of these equations.
+Then this leads to a simple diffusion limit that follows from Donsker's theorem (see \cite{bookChenYao2001}, Chapters~5-7 or \cite{Glynn0518} for background).
 Techniques similar to those employed here are also in \cite{nazarathy2010positive}, applied to queueing networks that generate their own input.
-The basic idea is to represent the diffusion scaled processes, $\hat{D}^n$ and $\hat{T}^n$ in-terms of the following "tilde" processes,
+The basic idea is to represent the diffusion scaled processes, $\widehat{D}^n$ and $\widehat{T}^n$ in-terms of the following ``tilde" processes,

 which in-turn have diffusion limits based on the primitive processes. \begin{lemma} For $i=1,\ldots,K$ and $j=0,\ldots,K$,